Abu Dhabi is a relatively easy city to navigate, although there are not as many public transport options as you might find in neighbouring Dubai.

 A fleet of public taxis waits for scheduled arrivals at the cruise liner port at Mina Zayed.

-An AED 20 port flag fall applies from here; you’ll pay regular taxi rates thereafter.
-As an example, a journey from Mina Zayed Port to the Sheikh Zayed Grand Mosque will take approximately 25 minutes, with an estimated each-way fare of AED 50.
+A port flag fall of AED 20 applies from here; youโll pay regular taxi rates thereafter.
+As an example, a journey from Mina Zayed Port to the Sheikh Zayed Grand Mosque will take approximately 25 minutes, with an estimated one-way fare of AED 50.

 Other Abu Dhabi Transport